karl-sjogren/dotnet-better-secrets/README.md

 ```

 > [!NOTE]
-> White a global tool is convenient since it is always available, a local
+> While a global tool is convenient since it is always available, a local
 > tool ensures that everyone working on the project uses the same version of
 > the tool and that new versions are picked up automatically by tools such
 > as Dependabot/Renovatebot.